Documentation

 Linters and type checks for all four languages run automatically.
 Each language also has an opt-in test gate: go-test, cargo-test, pytest, and a JS test gate that runs jest or vitest.
 See Gates for the full list.

-disabled_analyzers accepts a full analyzer ID, a short name, or a concern that matches a whole group.
+disabled_analyzers accepts a full rule ID, a short name, or a concern that matches a whole group.
 The gate concern turns off every gate at once:

 # .mind/mind.yaml